 Typically, student-athletes can expect to be participating in their sport 2-3 times per week through practices and/or games.
-Team practice, regular season game and tournament game schedules are available on our website under the Student Life > Athletics dropdown menu and on the School Events Calendar (https://anchorageschool.org/parents/calendar/).
-Coaches may also utilize Team Snap to communicate information and schedules to their team players and parents.
+Team practice, regular season game and tournament game schedules are communicated through TeamSnap and on the school website.
+Coaches may also utilize Team Snap to communicate other information to their team players and parents.